-This report, DNA Sequencing Equipment and Services Markets, represents the third time Kalorama has detailed the market for DNA sequencing systems, as well as consumables used in sequencing and sequencing services.
+This report, DNA Sequencing Markets (Next-Generation Systems, Capillary Systems, Consumables, Services), represents the third time Kalorama has detailed the market for DNA sequencing systems, as well as consumables used in sequencing and sequencing services.
 Much has changed since the last Kalorama edition of this report.
 More companies are offering sequencing services.
 The market was moving in a relatively linear manner for about two years in terms of competition, with no disruptive technologies or business models introduced.
-After a period of relative stability, the market has seen major developments in 2011 and 2012.
-The introductions of the Ion Torrent PGM, PacBio RS and MiSeq have changed the situation in the market, with more new technologies expected from Ion Torrent as well as Oxford Nanopore.
+After a period of relative stability, the market has seen major developments.

 As the report details, the science is constantly evolving, and trends could work against DNA sequencers for some reason.
 Microarrays are still more cost-effective for GWAS, but given the trends in the science and the sequencing costs, it seems inevitable that will change.
 Further complicating things, somatic mutations, viral genome insertions, and epigenetic changes continue throughout life.
 The competition has been brutal as systems are constantly improved and new products are appearing with increasing frequency.
 Longer-term, new segments in diagnostics and industry are likely to open up further.
 The pharmaceutical industry is likely to be a growing segment, due to personalized medicine and other genomics-related projects.